sciolist/jinqs/Readme.md

     var j = $jinqs(fn).select(Math.sqrt).takeWhile(function(v) { return v < 32; }).sum(); //> 21829.1..

-An objects properties can also be used as a data sournce, which wraps them into arrays to the effect that `{ id: 12 }` becomes `[['id',12]]`
+An objects properties can also be used as a data source, which wraps them into arrays to the effect that `{ id: 12 }` becomes `[['id',12]]`

     var value = { id0: [58,39929], id1: [12231,23] };